María de Jesús Patricio Martínez: Indigenous movement

 Marichuy is widely respected and, since 1994, a participant within the Zapatista indigenous movement, as well as a founding member of the National Indigenous Congress.
 The National Indigenous Congress is an organization Maria became a founding member of to voice the demands and necessities of both Indigenous and disadvantaged communities in the country.
-By establishing a removal of the Mexican political establish in a desire to construct a new style of political engagement, the organization approaches its demands by combatting marginalization and underrepresentation of communities.
+By establishing a removal of the Mexican political establish in a desire to construct a new style of political engagement, the organization approaches its demands by combatting marginalization and under-representation of communities.
 "We think that compañera Marichuy doesn't sell out, doesn't give up and doesn't surrender, as she was trained inside the CNI, we believe that," said one of the women of the Indigenous Governing Council (CIG) while reading the pronouncement of Marichuy's election.
 Motivated through her biggest obstacle, the repression of people who disagree, as well as the incarceration of the councilmen of Querétaro and the assassination of two CNI members.
 Marichuy continues to persevere and move onward with her movement as the figure spearhead for change in indigenous communities.

 In 2001, Marichuy spoke before the Congress of the Union about the situation of indigenous women nationwide.
 At that time, lawmakers directly and indirectly responsible for indigenous human rights violations in Mexico decided not to attend.

 In May 2015, the Tuxpan Municipal Government Council delivered the Tuxpan Award of Merit to María de Jesús Patricio Martínez, allotted by the University of Guadalajara's Unit of Support to the Indigenous Communities (UACI), the Coordination of Linkage and Social Services.

 The award was given to Marichuy in the area of Science and Culture, for her work in the House of Health for preserving traditional and herbal medicine.